A proper grassroots NHS campaign. Not affiliated to any of the political parties.

 Make a #JUSTICE4NHS event happen in your area

-So you can both use and promote our case to help explain to people what is going on.
+Use and promote our case to help explain to people what is going on.

 - take a good photograph for social media